tarikalim/EightPuzzleSolver/README.md

 executable jar file.
 And also you need to mark jar file as "run as normal program".

 exact path to jar file: /EightPuzzleSolver/out/artifacts/Sliding_Puzzle_Game_jar/Sliding_Puzzle_Game.jar

+If you want to run program with your editor or IDE please setup the given stdraw.jar file as a library on you project workspace.